dialvarezs/nanopore-analyses-data-en/content/3-quality-control-and-filters.md

 	*By default, analysis is limited to the first 100,000 sequences in each file, and reads over 75bp are truncated to 50bp for this analysis.*
 - **Adapter Content:** Indicates the cumulative percentage of the library showing each of the adapter sequences at every position.
 FastQC includes adapters from Illumina, Nextera, and Solid.

-Is it possible to install FastQC via Conda:
+Is it possible to install FastQC via conda:
 ```bash
 conda install -c bioconda fastqc
 ```